forest-fire/vuex-plugin-firemodel/docs/abc-api/index.md

 ### Watching what we Get

 To take full advantage of a real-time database we must be able to setup "watchers" in a way that makes sense and that is in partnership with the more request/response mechanisms of _getting_.
-Why is that we emphasize the importance of the _partnership_ between `get` and `watch`?
+Why is that we emphasize the importance of the _partnership_ between _getting_ and _watch_?
 Why would we do both?
 The short answer is that, while many records in the database are useful context for our application, in most apps the vast majority of the data is no longer "active" or "changing".
 This leads to two conclusions:

 1. **Watcher Value:** there is limited to no value in watching a record which has completed it's workflow and will no longer change
 2. **Watcher Cost:** while the cost of every watcher on the database is not that well known, it's unlikely to be zero
 3. **Getting Visibility**: before we _get_ records we typically do not have the visibility to know if records are useful to watch or not.
-As an example, _orders_ for a given user may be of interest for our app but just looking at an array of foreign keys we can't tell which are orders that are actively being updated versus those which have reached a final state like "complete" or "cancelled".
+As an example, _orders_ for a given user may be of interest for our app but just looking at an array of foreign keys we can't tell which are orders that are actively being updated versus those which have reached a final state such as "complete" or "cancelled".

 For this reason we recommend the get-first approach to watching in many/most cases.
 To do this we would simply do this: